The most effective herbal remedies for urinary tract infections

 Bearberry

-Another urinary herb with antiseptic properties is Bearberry (Arctostaphylos uva-ursi).
+Another urinary herb with antiseptic properties is Bearberry (Arctostaphylos uva-ursi), also known as Uva-ursi.
 This herb forms the antibacterial compound hydroquinone within the urinary system.
 Though this reaction depends on the urine being alkaline.
 Once again it is best to limit the use of bearberry.
 Use bearberry for no more than two weeks at a time.
 I prefer an infusion of the leaves.
 Drinking more fluid means there is a greater volume of urine.
 So a greater fluid intake helps to flush out bacteria from the urethra.

 A study found that a combination product including bearberry was a useful therapy for reducing UTI during menopause.